Are ultimatums in relationships always a bad idea? Are all of them destructive for a relationship, or are some of them actually healthy and necessary?

 If you’re bothered by something your partner does and think it’s harming your relationship, you can work it out through healthy communication and reach a compromise.

 However, if that doesn’t work, you can give them an ultimatum that they will most surely accept if, of course, if they honestly love you.
+If you notice some signs your partner doesn’t love you, then things won’t be that simple.

 On the other hand, it can also be pretty destructive